johnmacmillan96/CAN/README.md

-# CANbus data collection using Raspberry Pi and OSIsoft PI System
+# Nissan LEAF CAN Bus data collection using Raspberry Pi and OSIsoft PI System

 A vehicle’s CAN (Controller Area Network) is its way of communicating between each of its electronic components through a central bus.
 They send strings of bits that identify which component is "talking," followed by its current status or state.
 Some examples of the time series data that gets communicated: